Skip to content

 Governance Control Required License Current Status Gap

-SharePoint Advanced Management SAM add-on [Current] [Gap]
+SharePoint Advanced Management Included with Copilot license [Current] [Gap]

 Conditional Access (advanced) Entra ID P2 [Current] [Gap]